MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

 ## Pre-Requisites:

-* The debezium connecters are running on EC2 instances, so to connect with the AWS Schema registry, the lib can use the Instance Role.
+* The debezium connectors are running on EC2 instances, so to connect with the AWS Schema registry, the lib can use the Instance Role.
 So we need an EC2 IAM Role with the following permissions Or simply add the `AWSGlueSchemaRegistryFullAccess` policy.

 > Replace `XXX_AWS_ACC_NO_XXX` with your AWS account number.